BNasmith/PTForsyth/PTFWorkofChrist.md

 ought to be observed in connection with this matter of reconciliation.
-First, we should not hide up the idea of reconciliation by the idea of atonement ; we should not obscure the end, or the effect, by the great and indispensable means to it.
+First, we should not hide up the idea of reconciliation by the idea of atonement; we should not obscure the end, or the effect, by the great and indispensable means to it.
 Second, at the other extreme we are to